Trusted WordPress tutorials, when you need them most.

 Choose insertion method

-Finally, go back to the top of the page, toggle the switch to ‘Active’, and then click on the ‘Save Snippet’ button.
+Finally, return to the top of the page, toggle the switch to ‘Active’, and click on the ‘Save Snippet’ button.

 This will save your custom CSS code snippet.